cosminbvb/Sudoku-Information-Extraction/README.md

     ├── task2.ipynb - task 2 source code
     ├── cell_digit_classification.ipynb - the code used to build and train the CNN ├── results
-    │   ├── clasic - empty (this is where task1 results will be stored)
+    │   ├── clasic - this is where task1 results will be stored
-    │   └── jigsaw - empty (this is where task2 results will be stored)
+    │   └── jigsaw - this is where task2 results will be stored
     └──

 ## Task 1 - Classic Sudoku